Pet Shop Boys, obsession.

 Pet Shop Boys, conclusion.

 Although Pet Shop Boys are often thought of as being an “80s act”, they clearly continue to be active contributors to music, dance, theatre, and design.
-Even after 30 years of extraordinary creative output, they continue in 2017 doing what they do best.
+Even after 30 years of extraordinary creative output, they continue doing what they do best.

 I’m not sure if anyone (except other obsessed Pet Shop Boys fans) is going to read this page in its entirety (ha), but if you have, I feel I have certainly conveyed my passion for this very influential musical duo.
 It’s so great to look back on the past 30 years of my life and know that Pet Shop Boys have been there the entire time: they’ve been with me through my alternative new wave teenage years, the crazy partying club years of my 20s, my foray into the adulthood of my 30s, and even now on this dance floor of life I call my 40s.
 They truly have been the one musical and emotional constant in my life.
 Their inspiration is endless and their music continues to drive me, entertain me, excite me, and save me.